Dr. Fauci, So Far Removed From the Plight of Black Patients in Healthcare

 I hate to quote Ice Cube at a time like this, but he wasn’t wrong when he said:

 “And on the other hand, without a gun they can't get none

 But don't let it be a black and a white one

 Cause they'll slam ya down to the street top

 Black police showin' out for the white cop.”

-To be clear, my target in this piece is Dr. Fauci and any white person who thinks that Black people should just do as they are told without any backtalk.
+To be clean who thinks that Black people should just do as they are told without any backtalk.
 I’m sure Dr. Kizzmekia Corbett has good intentions.
-However, just like one bad apple doesn’t spoil the bunch, one good apple doesn’t cleanse a rotten bunch.
+However, just like one bad apple doesn't spoil the bunch, one good apple doesn't cleanse a rotten bunch.